kaiserfro/auto-water/README.md

 # Auto Watering System

-A small, soil watering system that takes into account current soil conditions to keep the moisture level as suitable conditions for the plant in the pot.
+A small, soil watering system that takes into account current soil conditions to keep the moisture level at suitable conditions for the plant in the pot.

 ## Feature Set